tolpp/memguard/README.md

 # memguard
 Memguard is a lightweight and an extensible memory security and protection framework for Java and Android applications.
-Memguard protect your sensitive values in memory against memory editing softwares.
+Memguard protects your sensitive values in memory against memory editing softwares.

 ### Installation
 Memguard is not in any maven repository currently.
 Clone repository to your locale and then: